GofN1/testing/Bug Bounty Report.md

 Identifying this vulnerability underscores the necessity for stringent, server-side security protocols to prevent unauthorized data access.
 By adopting the recommended security measures, `[Application/Website Name]` can significantly improve its defense against data breaches and unauthorized access.

-## Screenshots

-> Add your screenshots here to visually demonstrate the vulnerability and the steps taken to identify it.